Toyota says 50,000 U.S. vehicles are unsafe to drive due to defective air bags

 At least 27 people have been killed and more than 400 people have allegedly been injured due to a defective Takata air bag inflator exploding in the U.S., according to the NHTSA.

-While Toyota says it will repair or replace the air bag free of charge, Erin Witte, the director of consumer protection for the Consumer Federation of America, says the recall points to broader problems in the U.S. auto market, and underscores how "we're putting this burden on consumers to make sure that their cars get fixed."
+Erin Witte, the director of consumer protection for the Consumer Federation of America, says the ongoing problem of unrepaired vehicles with Takata airbags goes beyond Toyota and points to broader problems in the U.S. auto market, underscoring how "we're putting this burden on consumers to make sure that their cars get fixed."

 "The real issue is that dealers are allowed to sell these cars to consumers," says Witte.